 Sacred Canopy is a storytelling guild sharing sacred stories to connect and unite cultural communities.
 The guild acts as a hub for developing and distributing story guild resources, connecting deeply with the human experience via theater arts and performance.
-The logo design hints at storytelling and building blocks using a combination of symbolic shapes to suggest sound, digital feeds & window frames (with both artistic and holistic meaning).
+The logo design hints at storytelling and building blocks using a combination of shapes to suggest sound, digital feeds & window frames (with both artistic and holistic symbolism).
 This combination of graphic elements serves the idea of linking different stories, faiths, cultures, performers, and audiences.

 Emergent Properties is a development company that leads the design, development, ownership and management of large, mixed-use buildings.
 Building upon the philosophical approach of emergence, the theme of “Gestalt” (a form or shape, where the whole is greater than the sum of its parts) was chosen to describe the creative process.
 This direction informed the design concept as it relates to Emergent, leading to innovative solutions.